 The European Union is failing to meet its stated goals.
 What started as “a project for peace” has been subverted into a quest for ever more centralised power, regardless of the wishes or interests of its citizens.
 As its strategic failures become ever more obvious dissatisfaction grows.
 It is doubtful that the EU can survive in its present form much longer.

 This blog reveals evidence to show that the EU is on the wrong path.
 It is run in the interests of a well-connected elite – politicians, administrators, bosses, unions and lobbyists – who are determined to continue on the current path despite the wreckage already created and in prospect.
 Their only major success has been to convince many people of its high moral purpose and beneficial outcomes.
 However, many are suffering unnecessary hardship in contradiction of its supposed values.

 For a full list of articles click the monthly Archive drop-down menu.

 On this Home page we review some recent posts and also some we regard as useful background to the debate.
 We invite (moderated) reader comments – please keep the debate polite.

-In a series of five posts, beginning with Overtime Lords, we challenged some of the themes we read in EU documents, quoting extensively in support of our arguments.
+In 2018 we looked at some of the issues surrounding the negotiations and delved more deeply into the weaknesses of the EU.
+In several posts, beginning with Overtime Lords, we challenge some of the themes we read in EU documents, quoting as necessary in support of our arguments.